 Unless you have your retirement accounts set to rebalance automatically, it’s easy to put off this task when you’re focused on that final push through school and taxes.
 It is important, however, to periodically check to see if your asset allocation reflects your investing style.

-DO: If you have not rebalanced your portfolio in a while, spring is the perfect time to make sure your investments are set for summer.
+DO: If you have not rebalanced your portfolio in a while, this is the perfect time to make sure your investments are set for summer.

 It’s far too easy to have stacks of paper envelopes pile up and lose their corresponding bills.
-Spring is the perfect time to go through these and try to make as many electronic as possible.
-You will cut back on clutter around your home—and financially.
+This is the perfect time to go through these and try to make as many electronic as possible.
+You will cut back on clutter around your home — and financially.
 If you need an extra reminder of due dates, or don’t want to have the bill automatically paid, you can use a tool like Google Calendar to set up reminders of upcoming bills.